Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/Secure-Data-Capture.md

 ## SAQ A Integrations

-[
-  {
-    (Hosted Payment Page)
-    (Allows a merchant to redirect their customer to a secure Commerce Hub Hosted Payment Page to process a transaction.)
-    (?path=docs/Online-Mobile-Digital/Secure-Data-Capture/Hosted-Payment-Page/Hosted-Payment-Page.md)
-  }
-  {
-    (Payment URL)
-    (Allows a merchant to request an invoice via the Commerce Hub RESTful APIs, and send a Payment URL to their customer.)
-    (?path=docs/Online-Mobile-Digital/Secure-Data-Capture/Payment-URL/Payment-URL.md)
-  }
-  {
-    (iFrame)
-    (Allows a merchant an easy and secure way to embed a payment form into a website.
-Commerce Hub iFrame integration makes it simple to submit the payment credentials without collecting, processing, or being able to view those payment credentials in their untokenized form.)
+[{(Hosted Payment Page)(Allows a merchant to redirect their customer to a secure Commerce Hub Hosted Payment Page to process a transaction.)(?path=docs/Online-Mobile-Digital/Secure-Data-Capture/Hosted-Payment-Page/Hosted-Payment-Page.md)}{(Payment URL)(Allows a merchant to request an invoice via the Commerce Hub RESTful APIs, and send a Payment URL to their customer.)(?path=docs/Online-Mobile-Digital/Secure-Data-Capture/Payment-URL/Payment-URL.md)}{(iFrame)(Allows a merchant an easy and secure way to embed a payment form into a website.
+Commerce Hub iFrame integration makes it simple to submit the payment credentials without collecting, processing, or being able to view those payment credentials in their untokenized form.)(?path=docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-JS.md)}]
-    (?path=docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-JS.md)
-  }
-]

 ---